OpenTTD/OpenTTD/README.md

 So, now that you have notified the development team about your intention to translate (You did, right?
-Of course you did.) you can pick up english.txt (found in the SVN repository under /src/lang) and translate.
+Of course you did.) you can pick up english.txt (found in the Git repository under /src/lang) and translate.

 You must change the first two lines of the file appropriately: